michaelkamprath/eater-sap-1-improvements/advanced-alu/README.md

 | `comp` | determine the equality or greater than of high temp with database value | X | 1 | 1 | 1 | 1 | `OF`, `EF` |
 | `tstb` | determine if a bit is zero for a value on the data bus  | X | 0 | 0 | 0 | 1 | `ZF` |

+### Updated Extended Instruction Logic
+One of the shortcomings of my 8-bit instruction register project was how I enabled the `XTD` bit.
+The `XTD` bit effectively made the instruction register a 9-bit instruction space, and this bit would be set by a control line.
+The unfortunate design element is that when the `XTD` bit got set, the step counter was not itself reset.
+So, if the `XTD` bit get set on step 2 of an instruction, the first step under the `XTD` bit space would be step 3.
+The primary issue with the design is that the `SCr` control line is what was used to reset both the step counter and the `XTD` bit.

+In this project I update the design slightly to allow the step counter to be reset without resetting the `XTD` bit, and then separately enabling reseting the `XTD` bit.
+Using this ability wisely would actually enable 14-step instructions.
+To reset only the step counter to step 0, the `SCr` control line should be activated.
+To set the `XTD` bit on the clock's rising edge, the `XTD` control line should be activated.
+To reset both the step counter and the `XTD` bit, the `SCr` and `XTD` control lines should be activated at the same time.
+One important detail here is that if the `XTD` bit is activated, the instruction must be ended with the `SCr` & `XTD` control line combination.
+Unlike normal instruction, extended instructions cannot use the step counter rollover behavior to end an instruction.

+### Updated Counting Registers `I` and `J`